 Excellent wineries with wine tours available

-Heraklion is the capital of Crete and for most visitors will arrive here, either at its international airport, or via ferry.
+Heraklion is the capital of Crete and for most visitors will arrive here, either at its international airport, or via ferry from Athens.
 First-time visitors to the island should base themselves here, at least for a few days.
 It's a great place to acclimatise to island life and enjoy the great food and excellent nightlife the city has to offer.

 When not in the mood to eat or party, the city is blessed with a host of museums and historic sites.
 The Koules Fortress is a must-visit - the stunning fortification was originally built by Arabs in the 9th century, before being completed in the 16th century by the Venetians.
 Other places of note include the world-renowned Archaeological Museum, the iconic Knossos Palace and the Palace of Phaistos.